GoogleChrome/web.dev/src/site/content/en/fast/using-bundlesize-with-travis-ci/index.md

 that it won't allow merging pull-requests unless the bundlesize tests have passed.

-Bundlesize's GitHub checks include a size comparison to the master branch and a warning in case of a big jump in size.
+Bundlesize's GitHub checks include a size comparison to the main branch and a warning in case of a big jump in size.

 {% Img src="image/admin/8Mm1WPga9dbeIzGrv2fQ.jpg", alt="Bundlesize check on GitHub", width="769", height="316" %}